mariacioratanu/Introduction-to-mixed-realities/README.md

 - __Galerie personală (VR)__: Un spațiu virtual cu pereți albi unde utilizatorii își pot expune propriile creații artistice.
 - __Proiectarea operelor pe pereții reali (AR)__: Posibilitatea de a vizualiza desenele proprii sau picturi celebre pe pereții din spațiul real al utilizatorului.
 - Scopul aplicației este de a oferi o experiență educațională captivantă, combinând storytelling-ul și tehnologia AR/VR pentru cei pasionați de artă.

+### ⭐Project Theme
+Educational AR/VR experience.
+- Create an experience with the purpose of user's improving on a certain area (Learning how to cook, Building furniture, Plane Ride Simulator, Medieval Weapon handling, etc.).
+Try to pick a subject you are truly interested in as a team.
+The experience should guide the user through an educational experience based on simulations, storytelling, or by creating a close-to-perfect digital twin of the subject in discussion.
+The focus should be on the realism of the experience and interactions.

+### 📋Week 4 (Lab 4/5)